FRT Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Funds From Operations (FFO) per share: $1.88, a 10.6% increase year-over-year, exceeding guidance by $0.06.
+• Funds from Operations (FFO) per share: $1.88, a 10.6% increase year-over-year.

-• Comparable Property Operating Income (POI) Growth: 4.7% for the quarter; cash basis growth at 5.1%.
+• Comparable Property Operating Income (POI) growth: 4.7% for the quarter; cash basis growth at 5.1%.

-• Occupancy Rates: Portfolio 96.1% leased and 93.8% occupied, with a notable increase in leasing activity.
+• Occupancy Rates: Portfolio 96.1% leased and 93.8% occupied, with expectations to rise to mid-94% by year-end.

 2. Strategic Updates and Business Highlights